Paul Metchik – President

 Wendy Eidson – Festival Director

 Born and raised in Toronto, Canada, Wendy got her first job at 14 as a production assistant on a television series, and that was it . . . she was hooked.
 After graduation from college and a short stint at art school, she began working full-time as an assistant director, working on many film and TV productions, including A CHRISTMAS STORY, SUSPECT, A NEW LIFE, ALFRED HITCHCOCK PRESENTS and many more.
 Wendy met her husband, Tim, while traveling in the South Pacific and in 1989, they moved to San Luis Obispo to start a family and a mail-order food business called Mo Hotta – Mo Betta.
 They successfully grew the business, selling it in 2000.
-They also successfully grew the children – Jonathan (26) and Hanna (22).
+They also successfully grew the children – Jonathan (27) and Hanna (23).
 From 2001-2004, Wendy was the Executive Director of the SLO Little Theatre, and a year later became the Artistic Director of the SLOIFF.
 In 2007, she became the festival’s full-time director.
-Wendy finally had the chance to write, shoot, and edit her first short documentary, “Real Men Knit” in 2007 and hopes to have time for more creative pursuits in the near future.
+Wendy finally had the chance to write, shoot, and edit her first short documentary, “Real Men Knit” in 2007.

 Nancy Ross-Joynt – Assistant to the Director